 - A headache

 - Swollen and red tonsils, and sometimes, there are pus or white patches or streaks.

 - Tender and swollen lymph nodes in the neck area

 - Tiny red spots on the hard or soft palate (This is the spot at the back of the roof of the mouth)

 - Stomach ache and sometimes cases of vomiting, especially for younger children

-It is advised to call the doctor immediately if you or your child experiences any of the following signs and symptoms:
+It is essential to contact a medical professional immediately if you or your child experiences any of the following symptoms:

 - A sore throat accompanied by swollen and tender lymph nodes

-- If strep throat has been diagnosed and you do not feel any better even if you’re taking antibiotics for a day or two
+- After a diagnosis of strep throat, you do not feel any better, even if you’re taking antibiotics for a day or two.

 - Difficulty swallowing and problems with breathing

-- When you notice that your urine is cola-colored for over a week.
-This may be a sign of kidney inflammation.
+- When you notice that you have had coke-colored urine for over a week, this may be a sign of kidney inflammation.

 - A sore throat that lasts longer than forty-eight hours

-- When you or your child has a fever over 38.3 degrees Celcius and/or if the fever lasts for over forty-eight hours
+- When you or your child has a fever over 38.3 degrees Celsius and if the fever lasts for over forty-eight hours

-The doctor may prescribe over-the-counter medications that are intended to reduce fever and bring relief to throat pain such as:
+The doctor may prescribe over-the-counter drugs to reduce fever and relieve throat pain by lowering inflammation.
+For example:

 - Cover your mouth.